segmentio/segment-docs/src/unify/data-graph/data-graph.md

 To edit your Data Graph:

 1. Navigate to **Unify > Data Graph**.
-2. Select the **Builder** tab, and click **Edit Data Graph**.
+2. Select the **Overview** tab, and click **Edit Data Graph**.

 ### View Data Graph data consumers

 A data consumer refers to a Segment feature (e.g. Linked Events, Linked Audiences) referencing datasetes, such as entities and/or relationships, from the Data Graph.
 You can view a list of data consumers in two places:
 - Under **Unify > Data Graph**, click the **Data consumers** tab
-- Click into a node on the Data Graph preview and a side sheet will pop up with the list of data consumers for the respective relationship
+- Under **Unify > Data Graph > Overview** or the **Data Graph editor > Preview**, click into a node on the Data Graph preview and a side sheet will pop up with the list of data consumers for the respective relationship

 ### Understand changes that may cause breaking and potential breaking changes

 Upon saving changes to your Data Graph, a modal will pop up to warn of breaking and/or potential breaking changes to your data consumers.
 You must acknowledge and click **Confirm and save** in order to proceed.
 - **Definite breaking change**: Occurs when deleting an entity or relationship that is being referenced by a data consumer.
 Data consumers affected by breaking changes will fail on the next run.
 Note: The entity and relationship `slug` are immutable and treated as a delete if you make changes.
 You can modify the `label`.
-- **Potential breaking change**: Editing the Data Graph may lead to errors with data consumers.
+- **Potential breaking change**: Some changes such as updating the entity 'table_ref' or 'primary_key', may lead to errors with data consumers.
 If there’s a breaking change, the data consumer will fail on the next run.
 Unaffected data consumers will continue to work.

 ### Detect warehouse breaking changes